 FBA Community Grant Program Criteria

-The Florida Beverage Association is no longer taking applications for its Community Organization Grant Program.
+The Florida Beverage Association is now taking applications for its 2017 Community Grant Program.

 NOTE: We strongly urge you to compose all your responses in a saved Word document prior to filling out the online application so that you can easily cut and paste your responses (download a Word doc template of the application HERE).
 If you leave the application to get additional information prior to submission, the data you already entered may be lost.
 We've provided a PDF version of the form so you can see all the questions for planning purposes before you attempt to fill out the online form.
 However, please note that we will only consider applications submitted through the online form.
 Download the PDF document HERE.